Jack Heidemann: Baseball career

 Heidemann played in only 10 games in 1972, relinquishing his starting job to Frank Duffy.
 In those 10 games, he came to bat 20 times and hit only .150.
-He was traded along with Ray Fosse from the Indians to the Oakland Athletics for Dave Duncan and George Hendrick on March 24, 1973.
+Heidemann was traded, along with Ray Fosse, from the Indians to the Oakland Athletics for Dave Duncan and George Hendrick on March 24, 1973.
 He re-signed with the Indians prior to the 1974 season after spending all of 1973 in the minors.